-- 2 SEC.
-101. SHORT TITLE. - 3 This title may be cited as the "Commercial Privacy - 4 Bill of Rights Act of 2017". - 5 SEC.
-102. FINDINGS. - 6 The Congress finds the following: - 7 (1) Personal privacy is worthy of protection - 8 through appropriate legislation. - 9 (2) Trust in the treatment of personally identi-10 fiable information collected on and off the Internet - is essential for businesses to succeed. - 12 (3) Persons interacting with others engaged in - interstate commerce have a significant interest in - their personal information, as well as a right to con- - trol how that information is collected, used, stored, - or transferred. - 17 (4) Persons engaged in interstate commerce - and collecting personally identifiable information on - individuals have a responsibility to treat that infor-
+2 SEC.
+101. SHORT TITLE.

+3 This title may be cited as the "Commercial Privacy4 Bill of Rights Act of 2017".

+5 SEC.
+102. FINDINGS.

+6 The Congress finds the following: 7 (1) Personal privacy is worthy of protection 8 through appropriate legislation.
+9 (2) Trust in the treatment of personally identi- 10 fiable information collected on and off the Internet 11 is essential for businesses to succeed.
+12 (3) Persons interacting with others engaged in 13 interstate commerce have a significant interest in 14 their personal information, as well as a right to con- 15 trol how that information is collected, used, stored, 16 or transferred.
+17 (4) Persons engaged in interstate commerce 18 and collecting personally identifiable information on mation with respect and in accordance with common standards.

+19 individuals have a responsibility to treat that infor-

-- mation with respect and in accordance with commonstandards. - (5) On the day before the date of enactment of this Act, the laws of the Federal Government and State and local governments provided inadequate privacy protection for individuals engaging in and interacting with persons engaged in interstate commerce. - (6) As of the day before the date of enactment of this Act, with the exception of Federal Trade Commission enforcement of laws against unfair and deceptive practices, the Federal Government has eschewed general commercial privacy laws in favor of industry self-regulation, which has led to several self-policing schemes, some of which are enforceable, and some of which provide insufficient privacy protection to individuals. - (7) As of the day before the date of enactment of this Act, many collectors of personally identifiable information have yet to provide baseline fair information practice protections for individuals. - (8) The ease of gathering and compiling personal information on the Internet and off, both overtly and surreptitiously, is becoming increasingly efficient and effortless due to advances in technology
+3 (5) On the day before the date of enactment of 4 this Act, the laws of the Federal Government and 5 State and local governments provided inadequate 6 privacy protection for individuals engaging in and 7 interacting with persons engaged in interstate commerce.

+9 (6) As of the day before the date of enactment 10 of this Act, with the exception of Federal Trade 11 Commission enforcement of laws against unfair and 12 deceptive practices, the Federal Government has es-13 chewed general commercial privacy laws in favor of 14 industry self-regulation, which has led to several 15 self-policing schemes, some of which are enforceable, 16 and some of which provide insufficient privacy pro-17 tection to individuals.

+18 (7) As of the day before the date of enactment 19 of this Act, many collectors of personally identifiable 20 information have yet to provide baseline fair infor21 mation practice protections for individuals.

+(8) The ease of gathering and compiling personal information on the Internet and off, both overtly and surreptitiously, is becoming increasingly efficient and effortless due to advances in technology which have provided information gatherers the abil ity to compile seamlessly highly detailed personal histories of individuals.